 - a.
-Explore the ways in which they can build community with youth. - b.
-Explore ways to provide youth with opportunities to develop a sense of belonging. - c.
-Understand the difference between icebreakers, energizers, name games and bonding games. - d.
-Understand the stages of group development.
+Describe the ways in which they can build community with youth. - b.
+Demonstrate ways to provide youth with opportunities to develop a sense of belonging. - c.
+Compare and contrast icebreakers, energizers, name games and bonding games. - d.
+Discuss the stages of group development.